MichaIng/DietPi-Docs/docs/usage.md

 You may need to reinstall other Python-based software titles as well and modules manually installed with the `pip3` command.
 Your data and settings are preserved.

-If you have **lightttpd** installed, there may be a service startup error
+If you have **lighttpd** installed, there may be a service startup error

 ```text
 $ systemctl status lighttpd